slatedocs/slate/source/includes/_latest_reviews.md

 This endpoint allows you to view the latest reviews that exist for a project, within the division that is registered with the API token you provide.

-Personnel assignments and signatures will be included in the response, and you can use the personnel assignment relationship to determine the personnel that the review was generated for.
+Personnel assignments and signatures will be included in the response, and the personnel the review was generated for can be determined through the personnel assignment relationships.

 ### Request